AlSch092/UltimateAntiCheat/README.md

 - Basic window title & class name checks for commonly used attack tools such as Cheat Engine

 ## Enabling/Disabling Networking:
-Networking support has been added to the project; the server can be found in the `Server` folder as its own solution.
-Using networking is optional, and can be turned on/off through the variable `bool serverAvailable` in the file `API/API.hpp`.
+Networking support is available in the project - the server can be found in the `Server` folder as its own solution.
+Using networking is optional, and can be turned on/off through the variable `bool bNetworkingAvailable` in the file `main.cpp` (as part of the `Settings` class).
 If you choose to use networking, please follow the instructions in the README.md file of the server.

 ## Windows version targeting:

-The preprocessor definition `_WIN32_WINNT=0x...` can be used to target different versions of Windows.
+The preprocessor definition `_WIN32_WINNT=0x...` can be used to target different versions of Windows at compile-time.
 For example, using 0x0A00 will target Windows 10 and above, and 0x0601 will target Windows 7 and above.
 Certain features might only work on newer Windows versions and are excluded from compilation based on this value.
+The client will also fetch the machine's windows version at program startup, in `main.cpp`.

 ## Advanced Features
-If you're looking for full database integration and bonus protection features for your small to mid-sized commercial game/software: a robust, load-tested backend can be provided for a fair licensing fee.
+If you're looking for full database integration and bonus protective features for your small to mid-sized commercial game/software: a robust, load-tested backend can be provided for a small licensing fee.

 ## Licensing

 The GNU Affero general public license is used in this project.
 Please be aware of what you can and cannot do with this license: for example, you do not have permission to rip this project into your own commercial project or use this project in your own code base without it being open source.
-Using this project for a "private game server" or any other stolen code/binaries is strictly prohibited.
+You do have permission to use this project if your project is also open source.
+Using this project for a "private game server" or any other stolen code/binaries automatically violates the license.